eighty20results/e20r-sequences/README.txt

 Tags: sequence, drip feed, serial, delayed, limited, memberships Requires at least: 3.4
 Requires PHP 5.2 or later.
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 2.1.5
+Stable tag: 2.2

 Create a drip feed "Sequence" which are groups of posts/pages where the content is revealed to members over time.
 This is an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 == Description ==
 This plugin currently requires Paid Memberships Pro and started life as a complete rip-off of the pmpro_series plugin from strangerstudios.
-I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of
+I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of the page/post, support a user defined custom post type, etc.

 Added a features that weren't included in pmpro_series, specifically the ability to: